hisschemoller/nwjs-tutorial/README.md

 1. Download a Windows 32 or 64 bit release from https://nwjs.io/downloads/ and unzip the download.
 2. Copy all files in the `/src` directory of the project into the root directory on the downloaded package.
 Your source files and `package.json` manifest file should be in the same directory as the `nw.exe` file.
-3. (Icon for nw.exe can be replaced with tools like Resource Hacker, nw-builder and node-winresourcer.)
+3. The icon for nw.exe can be replaced with tools like Resource Hacker, nw-builder and node-winresourcer.

-After step 2 nw.exe will run the app.
+Doubleclick nw.exe to run the app.

 ### Change the program's icon with Resourse Hacker

-Windows uses icons of the ico file type.
-There are online converters to generate an ico file from another image type.
+Windows uses icons of the `.ico` file type.
+There are online converters to generate an `.ico` file from another image type.
 For example https://icoconvert.com/.

 1. Download Resource Hacker from http://angusj.com/resourcehacker/ and install.
 2. Start the Resource Hacker program.